devops329/devops/instruction/syntheticTesting/syntheticTesting.md

 In one sense, synthetic testing is the most authentic testing because it uses the actual environment that your customers are using.
 If your synthetic tests fail, then it probably means that your users are currently experiencing problems.

 A good synthetic testing system seeks to recreate real world usage.
 This means it needs to simulate requests on different devices and from different places in the world.
-The exercises things that are usually out of the control of the application developer, such as hardware, bandwidth and network connectivity, but that are just as vital to the usefulness of the application as functional correctness and database resilience.
+This exercises things that are usually out of the control of the application developer, such as hardware, bandwidth and network connectivity, but that are just as vital to the usefulness of the application as functional correctness and database resilience.

 ## Grafana synthetic testing